nmeum/tracktime/README.md

 following meaning:

 1. Workday.
 Multiple entries for the same day are allowed.
-The utilized date format can be customized using the `TIMETRACK_FORMAT` environment variable.
+The utilized date format can be customized using the `TRACKTIME_FORMAT` environment variable.
 Refer to the documentation of the [Go time pkg](https://golang.org/pkg/time/#pkg-constants) for more information.